 We decreased the provision for prior accident years' incurred loss and loss expenses primarily due to reduced volatility in paid losses and reduced volatility in projections of future calendar year trends and favorable case reserve development.
-The reserve for loss and loss expenses in the condensed consolidated balance sheets also includes \$56 million at June 30, 2011, and \$53 million at June 30, 2010, for certain life and health loss and loss expense reserves.
+Favorable incurred development in prior accident years occurred mostly in the commercial lines casualty line of business and has had similar trends in the past two years, with approximately 60 percent coming from the most recent prior accident year in each nine-month period above.
+The reserve for loss and loss expenses in the condensed consolidated balance sheets also includes \$58 million at September 30, 2011, and \$59 million at September 30, 2010, for certain life and health loss and loss expense reserves.